hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 ---

-## 2. Annotation using the Neurobagel Tool
+## 2. Annotation using Neurobagel
-With the ENIGMA‑PD list integrated into the tool, sites can annotate their datasets in a structured and intuitive way.
+With the ENIGMA‑PD vocabulary integrated into the tool, sites can annotate their datasets in a structured and intuitive way.

+!!! info "Privacy note"
+      Although the annotation interface is a web app, it runs entirely on your computer and Neurobagel **does not upload any data or retain data**.
+Your data are used only to populate the annotation interface (read columns and possible values).

 ### What sites do in this step
 - Go to [https://beta-annotate.neurobagel.org/](https://beta-annotate.neurobagel.org/)